benhj/knoxcrypt/README.md

 ### Security

 The filesystem is encrypted using a varient of the XTEA algorithm.
-I don't consider myself an expert in encryption so I would suggest you review my code before you consider it secure or not.
+I don't consider myself an expert in encryption so I would invite you to review my code before you consider it secure or not.
 The more keen developer is encouraged to implement their own transformational cipher.
 All she needs to do is implement the function `doTransform` in `IByteTransformer` as defined in `IByteTransformer.hpp`.